New 'Fifty Shades of Grey' book to hit bookstores on Thursday

 “Books like this always have an appeal,” said Amazon.com’s Nelson.

-Several countries, including India, Malaysia, Indonesia and Kenya, banned the film from their theatres because of its erotic content.
+Several countries, including India, Malaysia, Indonesia and Kenya, banned the film from their theaters because of its erotic content.
 Critics said the movie blurred the lines between healthy and harmful sex.

 Film adaptations of the second and third books are also planned.